pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment1.md

 ## Purpose / Objectives

-- Check that containerization environment is configured on system
+- Check that container engine (Docker) is configured on system
 - Basics of Docker commands / control
-- Working within container environments*
+- Testing connection to containerized environment

 ## Description